nodejs/package-maintenance/docs/drafts/security-guidelines.md

 Note that vulnerabilities reported to the responsible disclosure program on [HackerOne](https://hackerone.com/nodejs-ecosystem) will be automatically disclosed by HackerOne staff and the Ecosystem Security WG triage team members.

+### Releasing security patches

+If releasing security patches deviates from the standard package release process, it should be clearly stated in the security policy.
+In particular, if package maintainers cannot commit to releasing security patches in a timely fashion, it should be noted explicitly to allow package consumers to make an informed decision about using the package based on their risk tolerance.

 ## Examples

 Here are several examples of short and useful security policies that fit different maintainers' needs: